 For simplicity and a quick reference guide.
 I’m listing what order to farm each toon based on the store below.
 I also included my recommendations for post-Commander Luke farming.
 If you want details as to why I’m picking one toon over another, feel free to comment, and I’ll start a dialogue with you.

-Guild Events Store: If you’re not farming Hermit Yoda… You are wrong!
-Hermit Yoda is a game changer for the Jedi just as Luke is for the rebels and Rey is for the resistance, coupled with a General Kenobi or Qui Gon Jin leadership, and pretty much any other Jedi you can think of, Jedi Teams will be making a comeback in top tier arena very soon.
-(2019 update: This prediction came true Revan was a game changer Jedi have dominated for almost five months in arena.)
+- Guild Events Store: If you’re not farming Hermit Yoda…you are wrong!
+Hermit Yoda is a game-changer for the Jedi just as Luke is for the rebels and Rey is for the resistance, coupled with a General Kenobi or Qui Gon Jin leadership, and pretty much any other Jedi you can think of, Jedi Teams will be making a comeback in top tier arena very soon.
+(2019 update: This prediction came true Revan was a game-changer Jedi have dominated for almost five months in the arena.)

 Questions & Answers